Allowance Voucher

 ```javascript theme={null}

-import type { AttestedComputeSupportedOps } from '@inco/js/lite';
+import type { AttestedComputeSupportedOps } from '@inco/lightning-js/lite';

-import type { HexString } from '@inco/js';
+import type { HexString } from '@inco/lightning-js';

 const computed = await zap.attestedComputeWithVoucher(